 Growing Lilies is rewarding and they make attractive additions to the early summer garden.
 Tall varieties are suitable for the border although some might grow well in pots too.
 Shorter varieties are brilliant on pots on the patio.

 Taller varieties may need the support of garden canes.
-Tree Lilies are very tall, usually in their second season and will benefit from the support of other border plants.
+Tree Lilies are very tall, usually take 2 or 3 years to grow to their full height.
+They will benefit from the support of other border plants.
+Plant at the rear of borders

 After flowering, remove the faded flowers leaving the stem in place.
 Removing the flowers prevents seed from forming.
 This will ensure that the bulb receives nutrient and produce next years flowers.
 Feed them at the same time with a high potash feed to encourage more flowers. in the border apply rose food to the soil surface.
 In pots, feed with soluble high potash food as instructed in the pack.
 See our page on High Potash Food for more info.